Buy the Book!

 “Having lived with Type 1 diabetes myself for 13 years, I can only imagine the challenges a parent faces when their child is diagnosed with this tremendously complicated disease.
 Kids First, Diabetes Second prepares you for everything you couldn’t possibly learn from the hospital.
 With chapters covering every area of life with diabetes, this book includes letters from diabetes community experts on everything from going to diabetes camp, to exercise, to whether or not your child needs the flu shot.
 Written in a language that reads like a letter from your best friend, Leighann and Q have created a book that will absolutely give you the support and knowledge you need to get through every unexpected, confusing, and sometimes scary moment you’ll face while raising your son and daughter with diabetes.” –Ginger Vieira, Type 1 since 1999 and author of Your Diabetes Science Experiment

 “I wish that ‘Kids First Diabetes Second’ was in print when my daughter Arden was diagnosed with type I diabetes.
 I spent years figuring out the things that Leighann’s book could have taught me in a weekend.
-A roadmap for newly diagnosed families and a reference for those that have been living with diabetes for years, if you are the parent of a child with type I this is the book for you.” – Scott Benner, author of Arden’s Day and founder of Arden’s Day Gives.
+A roadmap for newly diagnosed families and a reference for those that have been living with diabetes for years, if you are the parent of a child with type I this is the book for you.” – Scott Benner, author of Arden’s Day.